The Loker Student Union

 Through its many activities and services, the Loker Student Union provides cultural, social and recreational programming that supports the educational mission of the University, encouraging the development of citizenship, leadership, and social responsibility for success in a dynamic and pluralistic society.

-Donald P and Katherine P. Loker
+Donald P. and Katherine B. Loker

 Donald Loker, an alumnus of Harvard, served on the advisory board that was appointed in 1964 to find a permanent site for the then California State College, Dominguez Hills.
 Katherine Loker, an alumna of University of Southern California, served as a member of CSU Dominguez Hills founding President Leo F. Cain’s College Advisory Board from 1967 to 1976.
 After her husband’s death in 1988, Katherine Loker continued her support, both financially and as an honorary member of the CSU Dominguez Hills Foundation Board until her death in 2008.
 In 2002, she became the university’s top donor to date, contributing $4 million toward the LSU’s $34.3 million expansion, which got underway in 2004 following a fire in the bookstore.
 Construction was completed in 2007.